 - About Us

 Who is BCI?

-Battery Council International (BCI) is a not-for-profit trade association formed to promote the interests of the international battery industry.
+Battery Council International (BCI) is a not-for-profit trade association formed in 1924 to promote the interests of the lead battery industry.
 BCI has member companies worldwide engaged in every facet of the industry: lead battery manufacturers and recyclers, marketers and retailers, suppliers of raw materials and equipment, and expert consultants.
 As the industry’s principle association, BCI's member services have a global impact.

-BCI’s primary goal is to provide members with the most up-to-date information on marketing and technical developments and updates on regulatory and legislative initiatives that could affect the global industry.
+BCI’s primary goal is to support our members’ efforts to create and sustain the most successful circular economy on the planet, to provide members with the most up-to-date information on marketing and technical developments, and to provide them updates on regulatory and legislative initiatives that could affect the global industry.
 BCI provides ongoing governmental, legislative liaison services for the industry and has established itself as the collective voice of its members and an authority on battery-related information.